-There are four ingredients I deem a must, the others are nice add-ons but can also add up and turn your quick shop into a rather expensive one.
-The must-haves are avocados, tomatoes, spring oninos and lime juice.
-Wait, no coriander?, you might ask yourselves.
-Coriander, in my opinion, is one of those add-ons.
-It’s nice to have but it’s not needed and personally, I think it’s slightly overrated.
-If you didn’t already have the impression that I am a little philistine, now there are probably no doubts left.
-I don’t claim to have the most traditional Guacamole recipe, I just share what I tried and liked.
-The beauty of this recipe is also that nothing is set in stone.
+There are five ingredients I deem a must, others are nice add-ons but can also add up and turn your quick shop into a rather expensive one.
+The must-haves are avocados, tomatoes, spring oninos, lime juice and coriander leaves(fresh or dried).
+The beauty of this recipe is that nothing is set in stone.
 There is a lot of variation and “add to taste” when it comes to Guacamole.

-I like to use two medium avocados mashed, 2 medium tomatoes chopped into little cubes, 2 spring onions chopped up and the juice of c.
+I like to use one medium avocado mashed, 2 medium tomatoes chopped into little cubes, 2 spring onions chopped up and the juice of c.
 1/4 lime.
 I like to leave it chunky but if you prefer to blend it all up, go ahead!
 At this point, it is ready to serve.
-Nice add-ons include coriander leaves, chilis and salt (although I would not add any salt for babies and toddlers).
+Nice add-ons include chilis and salt (although I would not add any salt for babies and toddlers).

 If you live in the U.K., I found there to be several good offers on avocados.
 Most of the time, I buy them in Morrisons as they are part of the Wonky Fruit range.
 Sometimes they are included in the Aldi Super 6 range.

-What is your secret to delicious Guacamole and do you eat it on its own, in a wrap or as a dip?
+What is your secret to delicious Guacamole?
+Do you eat it on its own, in a wrap or as a dip?
 Leave a comment if you’d like to share.

 This snack is ideal to take with you when you’re out with your toddler.
 It’s quick and easy to make and my little one seemed to enjoy it.